mbharathy17/mbharathy/README.md

 ## Career Summary

-With nearly 22 years of experience in diverse domains such as Banking, Healthcare, and Logistics, I have excelled in various roles, including Technical Lead, Head of Delivery, Chapter Lead, Business Consultant, Account Manager, Client Partner, and Business Development.
+With nearly 22 years of experience in diverse domains such as Banking, Healthcare, and Logistics, I have excelled in various roles, including Technical Lead, Head of Delivery, Business Consultant, Account Manager, Client Partner, and Business Development.
 My career journey showcases:

 - Transition from a Tech Architect to a dynamic business opportunities hunter.
 - Proficiency in managing teams of varying sizes, including leading teams of over 300 members across different continents.